mbzuai-nlp/LaMini-LM/README.md

 ```

 ### Decoder-Only Models
-For decoder only models, we used a instruction wrapper to train the model.
+For decoder-only models, we used a instruction wrapper to train the model.
 Hence, we should use the wrapper at inference time.
 ```python
 # pip install -q transformers
 from transformers import pipeline